What equipment do I need to start drum lessons?

 Is there a long-term contract to sign up for lessons?

-No. Lessons are month to month at $78 a month.
+No. Lessons are month to month at $78 a month for Remote Lessons and $88 for In-Person Drum Lessons.
 The only commitment is when the time for you to end your time with me, give me 2 weeks notice of your last lesson.
 1) So I can finish up some of your goals.
 2) It’s a classy way of ending your term with me.
 Remember I love my job as a teacher and I work very hard to offer a service.
 But it is my job.
 You wouldn’t want to be “let go” on a Friday with no warning, would you?
 Nor do I. I also ask that you do it via phone or in person by the parent/guardian or the student (if older than 18).